 Footer

-Another way to create the query_history_enriched table is by running the attached SQL script in your Snowflake account.
+You will create the query_history_enriched table by running the attached SQL script in your Snowflake account.

 Download the SQL script here!